2. Semiconductor components

 2. Why are semiconductors so useful?

-3. What does it take to make a semiconductor conduct electric current?
+3. What needs to be done for a semiconductor to conduct electric current?

-5. Draw the symbol for a semiconductor diode and name its terminals.
+5. Draw the symbol of a semiconductor diode and name its terminals.

 6. When does a diode conduct current?